Fire ant bait treatment is being conducted from September 2016 to May 2017.

 Fire Ant Program staff spreading fire ant bait.

-Fire ant bait treatment involves spreading small pieces of corn soaked with an insect growth regulator across backyards and garden areas as well as parklands and paddocks.
+Fire ant bait treatment involves spreading corn grit soaked with an insect growth regulator across backyards and garden areas as well as parklands and paddocks.
+Any foraging fire ants in the vicinity will collect the bait and take it back to the nest.

 Properties within the treatment area that are larger than 5 hectares, may be suitable to be treated by helicopter.
 Treating by helicopter is quick and easy particularly in areas that can't be reached on foot or by vehicle.